Bratislava: History

-Bratislava was bombarded by the United States Army Air Forces, during the Nazi occupation in 1944.
+Bombing of Bratislava by the United States Army Air Forces, during the Nazi occupation in 1944.

 Bratislava was declared the capital of the first independent Slovak Republic on 14 March 1939, but the new state quickly fell under Nazi influence.
 In 1941–1942 and 1944–1945, the new Slovak government cooperated in deporting most of Bratislava's approximately 15,000 Jews; they were transported to concentration camps, where most were killed or died before the end of the war in the Holocaust.

 Bratislava, occupied by German troops, was many times bombarded by the Allies.
-Major air raid included the bombing of Bratislava and its refinery Apollo on 16 June 1944 by American B-24 bombers of the Fifteenth Air Force with 181 victims Bombardment group attacked in four waves with overall 158 planes.
-On 4 April 1945, Bratislava was liberated by the Soviet Red Army 2nd Ukrainian Front during the Bratislava–Brno offensive.
-The Czechoslovak government and president Edvard Beneš then moved to Bratislava on 8 May.
+Major air raids included the bombing of Bratislava and its refinery Apollo on June 16, 1944, by American B-24 bombers of the Fifteenth Air Force with 181 victims.
+The Bombardment group attacked in four waves with overall 158 planes.
+On April 4, 1945, Bratislava was liberated by the Soviet Red Army 2nd Ukrainian Front during the Bratislava–Brno offensive.
+The Czechoslovak government and president Edvard Beneš then moved to Bratislava on May 8.

 At the end of World War II, most of Bratislava's ethnic Germans were evacuated by the German authorities.
 A few returned after the war, but were soon expelled without their properties under the Beneš decrees, part of a widespread expulsion of ethnic Germans from eastern Europe.

 After World War II, Slovak Republic lost its so-called independence and was reunified again with the Czech Republic as Czechoslovak Republic.
-Engerau (currently part of Bratislava's 5th district) and Theben an der March (currently part of Bratislava's 4th district) were returned to Czechoslovakia and renamed back as Petržalka and Devín.
+Engerau (currently part of Bratislava's 5th district) and Theben an der March (currently part of Bratislava's 4th district) were returned to Czechoslovakia and renamed back to Petržalka and Devín.
 Furthermore, after signing the Peace Treaty of Paris on 10 February 1947, three Hungarian villages, namely Horvátjárfalu (Jarovce), Oroszvár (Rusovce), and Dunacsún (Čunovo) situated south of Bratislava were transferred to Czechoslovakia, to form the so-called "Bratislava bridgehead" (currently all three of them are part of Bratislava's 5th district).

 After the Communist Party seized power in Czechoslovakia in February 1948, the city became part of the Eastern Bloc.
 The city annexed new land, and the population rose significantly, becoming 90% Slovak.